LShivaRudra/MrGreen-JekyllTheme/_posts/2023-8-20-VoxfieldSITL.markdown

 > Image Source: [Voxfield](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/pan2022iros.pdf)

 where:
-pj: the coordinates of the point where the ray hits
+- pj: the coordinates of the point where the ray hits
-sk: coordinates of the point from where light is emitted from the sensor
+- sk: coordinates of the point from where light is emitted from the sensor
-xi: coordinates of the center of the voxel in global reference frame
+- xi: coordinates of the center of the voxel in global reference frame

 ### Non Projective TSDF:
 In this, raycasting is done similar to that of the Projected TSDF.
 Here, the voxel TSDF gradient is calculated by taking the weighted average of the normals on the surface where the raycast hits.
 This gradient is then used to get the non projective TSDF.
-This method **voxfield**.
+This method is used in **voxfield**.
 The math follows:

 > Image Source: [Voxfield](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/pan2022iros.pdf)